$23m Abacha Loot: SERAP Writes Buhari, Wants Copy of Agreement with US Published

 Udora Orizu in Abuja

-Socio-Economic Rights and Accountability Project (SERAP) has urged President Muhammadu Buhari to direct the Attorney-General of the Federation and Minister of Justice, Abubakar Malami (SAN) to provide it with a copy of the agreement the Federal Government recently signed with the United States of America for the repatriation of $23 million stolen by late General Sani Abacha.
+The Socio-Economic Rights and Accountability Project (SERAP) has urged President Muhammadu Buhari to direct the Attorney-General of the Federation and Minister of Justice, Abubakar Malami to provide it with a copy of the agreement the federal government recently signed with the United States of America for the repatriation of $23 million stolen by late General Sani Abacha.

-In the letter dated 27 August 2022 and signed by SERAP deputy director Kolawole Oluwadare, the organisation said by the combined reading of the Nigerian Constitution 1999 [as amended], the Freedom of Information Act, and the country’s international obligations, there are transparency obligations imposed on the government to widely publish the agreement on the $23 million Abacha loot.
+In the letter dated August 27, 2022, and signed by SERAP’s Deputy Director, Kolawole Oluwadare, the organisation said by the combined reading of the Nigerian Constitution 1999 (as amended), the Freedom of Information Act, and the country’s international obligations, there are transparency obligations imposed on the government to widely publish the agreement on the $23 million Abacha loot.

-SERAP said providing it with a copy of the agreement and publishing the agreement would allow Nigerians to scrutinise it, and to monitor the spending of the repatriated loot to ensure that the money is not mismanaged or stolen.
+SERAP stated that providing it with a copy of the agreement and publishing the agreement would allow Nigerians to scrutinise it, and to monitor the spending of the repatriated loot to ensure that the money was not mismanaged or stolen.

+The letter read in part: “Your government has a responsibility to ensure transparency and accountability in how any repatriated stolen funds are spent, to reduce vulnerability to corruption and mismanagement.